 In Rev. Rul.
-81-301 the partnership had two classes of general partner: (1) director general partners and (2) one adviser general partner.
+81-301 the partnership had two classes of general partners: (1) director general partners and (2) one adviser general partner.
 The director partners had complete and exclusive control over the management, conduct, and operation of the partnership's activities.
 Subject to the supervision of the directors, the adviser was only authorized to manage the partnership's investments.
 In exchange for those services, the partners agreed that the adviser partner would receive an allocation of 10% of the partnership's daily gross income.
 The adviser partner also provided similar services to others as part of its regular trade or business.
 Its management of the partnership's investment activities was supervised by the directors who could also relieve the adviser of its duties and right to compensation.
-The ruling held that the adviser partner under § 707(a).
+The ruling held that the adviser partner's allocation was properly treated as paid to the adviser in its capacity other than as a partner under § 707(a).
+12

 In 1984, Congress amended §707(a) to provide for the treatment of "disguised sales" and some legislative history has been cited as indicating that the type of payments described in Rev. Rul.
 81-300 should have been held to be §707(a) payments to partners not acting in the capacity of partners, rather than guaranteed payments as the IRS concluded in its revenue rulings.
 In part this may have been due to the view that guaranteeing a payment can reduce a partner's risk in a way that is entirely incompatible with the role of being a partner.
 In 2015, the IRS issued proposed regulations that appear consistent with this narrower view of guaranteed payments, but has not finalized those regulations.
-(See below.)
+13 (See below.)